-KNUST, the second public university to be established in Ghana, was designed to provide education, for scientists and technologists.
+KNUST, the second public university to be established in Ghana, was designed to provide education, for pure scientists and technologists.
 At the initial stages the courses offered at degree level were those that would best serve the needs of those target groups.
-However, since graduates of the University must have to function in society, the Faculty of Social Sciences was established to offer courses in liberal arts and social sciences.
+However, since graduates of the University must have to function in society, the Faculty of Social Sciences was established to offer courses in the liberal arts and social sciences.
 In early1970, a Department of Law was established in the Faculty of Social Sciences to teach Land Law as a ‘core’ subject in the BSc Land Economy and Management programme.
-Not long afterwards a combined honours degree of Economics/Law, Sociology/Law, Geography/Law etc was developed.
+Not long afterwards combined honours degrees of Economics/Law, Sociology/Law, Geography/Law etc were developed.
 The Department of Law also taught law courses in other Faculties of the University.

-At the start of the 2006/2007 academic year, the Faculty moved to its present location comprised of a three (3) storey administration/classroom block, the Sir Arku Korsah Library and an Auditorium.
+At the start of the 2006/2007 academic year, the faculty moved to its present location comprised of a three (3) storey administration/classroom block, the Sir Arku Korsah Library and an Auditorium.
 The main administration/classroom block was named after Prof. Kwesi Akwansah Andam, the visionary in whose administration, as Vice Chancellor, the Faculty of Law was established.
 Over the years the curriculum of the Faculty’s LLB programme was expanded to include innovative courses, particularly in the area of science and technology, in response to the requirements of training world class lawyers.
-Additionally, the Faculty, was later accredited to run Master of Laws (LLM) and Doctor of Philosophy (PhD) in Law programmes.
-On its establishment, the Faculty of Law, Kwame Nkrumah University of Science and Technology (KNUST) became the second Faculty of Law in Ghana and the first to be sited outside Accra thereby broadening the opportunity of legal education in the country.
+The faculty later got accredited in 2015 and 2019 respectively to run Master of Laws (LLM) and Doctor of Philosophy (PhD) in Law programmes.